-- 21. The Council must have in place by no later than 28 February 2020 a co-ordinated scheme for processing admission applications; an admissions policy for all maintained community and voluntary controlled primary schools and published admission number of each of the schools. - 22.
-Consultation on these arrangements must take place for a minimum of a six week period between 1 October and 31 January in the determination year. - 23.
+- 11. Council must determine the co-ordinated scheme, admission arrangements and published admission numbers no later than 28 February 2021. - 12.
 If no action is taken the Council will not meet its statutory duty to have admission arrangements which meet the requirements of the School Admissions Code 2014.